-- During the last fiscal year, the Audit Committee held seven meetings, including two special meetings to continue, among other things, the training and discussions related to the integration of IFRS 17 and IFRS 9. - At each meeting, the Committee met in camera without management being present. - At each regular meeting, the Committee met in camera separately with (i) the President and Chief Executive Officer; (ii) the Executive Vice-President, Chief Financial Officer and Chief Actuary; (iii) the Acting Head of Internal Audit; and (iv) the external auditor. - The Committee met in camera on at least one occasion with the following persons separately: (i) the Vice-President, Finance, Financial Reporting; (ii) the Executive Vice-President and Chief Risk Officer; (iii) the Vice-President and Chief Information Security Officer; (iv) the Senior Vice-President, Information Technology (CIO); and (v) the Chief Data Officer (CDO).
+- During the last fiscal year, the Audit Committee held five meetings. - At each meeting, the Committee met in camera without management being present. - At each regular meeting, the Committee met in camera separately with (i) the President and Chief Executive Officer; (ii) the Executive Vice-President, Chief Financial Officer and Chief Actuary; (iii) the Vice-President of Internal Audit; and (iv) the external auditor. - The Committee met in camera on at least one occasion with the following persons separately: (i) the Vice-President, Finance, Financial Reporting; (ii) the Executive Vice-President and Chief Risk Officer (CRO); (iii) the Vice-President and Chief Information Security Officer (CISO); (iv) the Senior Vice-President, Information Technology (CIO); and (v) the Chief Data Officer (CDO).

-In 2023, the Audit Committee:
+In 2024, the Audit Committee:

-Disclosure of Financial Information and Internal Controls
+Financial Information and Internal Controls